Removal of Hot Saturns in Mass-Radius Plane by Runaway Mass Loss: Methods

-For planets that grow to overflow their Roche lobes, we assign an arbitrary exponential decay rate of mass with a half-life of 13.8 Myr.
-We choose this scheme instead of directly modeling the detailed physics of Roche lobe overflow \citep[e.g.,][]{Valsecchi2014} since the true rate of Roche lobe overflow is fast compared to the lifetime of planets and their thermal evolution, and so these planets would be lost from our hot Saturn population regardless.
+Here, $a$ is the planet's semimajor axis and $\dot a$ is the rate of change thereof, and $M_*$ is the mass of the parent star.
+During Roche lobe overflow, we assign the mass rate of change $\dot M$ to an arbitrary exponential decay with a half-life of 13.8 Myr.
+We choose this scheme instead of directly modeling the detailed physics of Roche lobe overflow \citep[e.g.,][]{Valsecchi2014} since the true rate of Roche lobe overflow would be fast compared to the lifetime of planets and their thermal evolution.
+In fact, the net effect of Roche lobe overflow in our models is to cause the planet to rapidly lose as much mass as is necessary to expand the orbit to the point where it is no longer overflowing.
+This leads to an interesting interplay with XUV-driven mass loss which we will discuss in the next section.